 Where a future opportunity may arise, further partial disposal of the property may occur.
 Ipswich City Properties Pty Ltd may also choose in future to maintain some degree of equity ownership in the redeveloped property.
 Owing to the scope, size, nature and complexity of this type of redevelopment, Ipswich City Properties Pty Ltd anticipates that the redevelopment time frame is likely to be twelve to fifteen years and acknowledges that from time to time it may be engaged with more than one developer.

-Ipswich City Properties Pty Ltd (ICP) is governed by the following board of directors.
+Ipswich City Properties Pty Ltd (ICP) is governed by the following board.

 The board meets regularly to discuss performance and projects and provides regular briefings to council.